tomsWebConsulting/twcsl/Page/Cart/Cart Page Item Links Redirect/README.md

       * Use this option if you want to have this effect on only one Page.

-      * Add code from file **[cart page item links redirect options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[cart page item links redirect options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the Page.
         Read the code for any instructions within.

-      * Add code from file **[cart page item links redirect.html][11]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[cart page item links redirect.html][11]** to Page Settings > Advanced > Page Header Code Injection for the Page.

       * Refer to [per-page code injection][9] for details.